exasol/bucketfs-java/doc/design.md

 That means this monitor cannot distinguish between subsequent uploads to the same object in a bucket if they are not at least one second apart.

-For more details on what this means and how we deal with this constraint see the design decision in section ["How do we validate that objects on BucketFs are ready to use"](#how-do-we-validate-that-objects-on-bucketfs-are-ready-to-use).
+For more details on what this means and how we deal with this constraint see the design decision in section ["How do we validate that objects on BucketFS are ready to use"](#how-do-we-validate-that-objects-on-bucketfs-are-ready-to-use).

 Needs: dsn